Last Updated on

 Why the rural gas station?
 It’s probably going to be the only convenience store around when you’re out for your hunt in some secluded woods and your rangefinder needs a new battery.
 Although the battery port holds the 9 volt a little snug and it might seem a little difficult to get it in and out, that actually works in your favor.

 There’s less wiggle room for the battery to fall out of place during use or accidental abuse, and therefore less likely to cause problems for you.

 This Michael Waddell edition 4×21 rangefinders dimensions are 1.4 x 3.8 x 2.9 inches.
 Now this is exactly the measurements you want if you’re looking for a compact rangefinder that can fit in the palm of your hand comfortably and in the front pocket of your shirt.
-It’s even smaller and more compact than the comparable Simmons LRF 600 rangefinder.

 The rangefinder has a maximum 600 yard range for reflective objects which is great for hunting of all kinds.
 But if you’re thinking specifically for large game like elk or deer, you’ll looking at getting average ranges between 200 and 300 yards.
 You could probably get a further reading in the right lighting and weather conditions and if the elk is directly ahead of you in a field.

 The readings show up on the LCD display in black.
 Although it’s still good to use in low light conditions, it might be a little tricky to read when measuring dark objects.
 A down side is that there’s no self-illuminating light to make reading measurements at low light a breeze.